openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 This change does propose an overall relationship and ability which may result far more nodes to be managed in ironic's database.
 It may also be that for child devices, a power synchronization loop may *not* be needed, or can be far less frequent.
-These are ultimately items we need to discuss furhter, and consider some additional controls if we determine the need so operators may not feel any need nor impact to their deployments due to the increase in rows int the "nodes" table.
+These are ultimately items we need to discuss further, and consider some additional controls if we determine the need so operators may not feel any need nor impact to their deployments due to the increase in rows int the "nodes" table.